ChaitanyaKatti/WebGL-Basics-JS/README.md

 ## How to run
 1. Clone the repository
-2. Open the `index.html` file in your browser
+2. Open the `src/index.html` file in your browser.

-    Change the `src` attribute of the `script` tag to run a different example Options are:
+    You Change the `src` attribute of the `script` tag to run a different scenes.

+    Available options are:
     - `src="scenes/cubes.js"`
     - `src="scenes/planets.js"`
     - `src="scenes/cornellBox.js"`